 Is this noise ordinance reference free?

-What are typical quiet hours?
+What are typical quiet hours for residential areas?

 How do I file a noise complaint?